 Source: State Corporation Commission, Map of Service Territories

-Virginia has almost 2,000 miles of high-pressure natural gas "trunk" pipelines, plus 20,000 miles of lower-pressure, smaller-diameter distribution pipes connecting to 1.2 million customers, plus about 10 miles of "gathering lines" that connect gas-production wells to the pipeline network.
+Virginia has 3,000 miles of high-pressure natural gas "trunk" pipelines, plus 20,000 miles of lower-pressure, smaller-diameter distribution pipes connecting to 1.2 million customers, plus about 10 miles of regulated "gathering lines" that connect gas-production wells to the pipeline network.
 The State Corporation Commission oversees safety for the intrastate distribution lines, including those from propane tanks if the lines serve at least 10 end customers or cross property lines and/or public space (such as a right-of-way).5

 Liquefied Natural Gas tankers in the Chesapeake Bay require additional security from the Coast Guard